liyingli-math/liyingli-math.github.io/content/teaching/mat8030-2024F/index.md

 -   Durrett, Richard. _Probability: Theory and Examples (Fifth edition)_.
 Cambridge Series in Statistical and Probabilistic Mathematics 49.
 Cambridge ; New York, NY: Cambridge University Press, 2019.
 [Copy from Durrett's homepage](https://services.math.duke.edu/%7Ertd/PTE/PTE5_011119.pdf)
 -   Chung, Kai Lai. _A Course in Probability Theory (Third edition)_.
 San Diego, Calif.: Academic Press, 2007.
 -   Billingsley, Patrick. _Convergence of Probability Measures (2nd edition)_.
 Wiley Series in Probability and Statistics.
 Probability and Statistics.
 New York: Wiley, 1999.
--   Kolmogorov, A.N. _Foundations of the Theory of Probability (English Translation)_.
+-   Kolmogorov, A. N. _Foundations of the Theory of Probability (English Translation)_.
 Edited by Nathan Morrison.
 1st ed., 1933.
 [PDF copy](./Kolmogorov1933.pdf)
 -   Shiryaev, A. N. _Probability_.
 Vol. 95.
 Graduate Texts in Mathematics.
 New York, NY: Springer New York, 1996.
 [Copy from Springer](https://doi.org/10.1007/978-1-4757-2539-1).

 ## HW {#hw}

--   weekly; posted usually by Wednesday, due next Monday before class.
+-   weekly; posted by Wednesday, due next Monday before class.
--   Discussion and collaboration are encouraged, but names of the collaborators should be given in the submitted work.
+-   We encourage discussion and collaboration, but students should mention the names of their collaborators in their submitted

 | Assignments        | Due date |
 |--------------------|----------|